NigelGreenway/tmux-git-worktree/README.md

 An opinionated plugin to select or create git worktree's and branches, and then open in a new window within the current tmux session.

-The problem was down to being lazy: I didn't want to have to create a new tmux window -> create a worktree -> select or create a branch.
+The problem was down to being lazy: I didn't want to have to create a new tmux window -> create a worktree -> select or create a branch -> select a commit reference to branch off (default is `HEAD` - current tip in that branch).
 I mean why when with one keybinding, two input prompts and it's done.

 ![Demo of tmux git worktree plugin](./assets/demo.webp "Demo of Git Worktree tmux plugin")